What Is an ESOL Teacher?

 Many positions are available at 2-year and 4-year postsecondary schools, elementary and secondary schools and non-profit organizations.
 You could also consider working as a private tutor.
 Some programs, usually at the master's degree level, allow you to participate in overseas internships that you might be able to extend into permanent employment.

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported that approximately 77,400 people worked as adult literacy and remedial education teachers, including ESOL teachers (www.bls.gov).
+In 2012, the U.S. Bureau of Labor Statistics (BLS) reported that approximately 77,400 people worked as adult basic and secondary education and literacy teachers and instructors, including ESOL teachers (www.bls.gov).
 The BLS anticipated an increase of 9% in employment in the field between 2012 and 2022.
 A rising immigrant population during the period may create a strong demand for ESOL teachers.

 What Duties Will I Have?